sirintra/PMC-PC-training/docs/source/snakemake.rst

 Basic workflow definition
 ==========================
-A Snakemake workflow defines a data analysis in terms of `rules <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html>`_. ``Snakefile`` typically refers to a file containing a collection of Snakemake rules.
+A Snakemake workflow defines a data analysis in terms of `rules <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html>`_. ``Snakefile`` refers to a file that is executed by Snakemake.
+This file usually contains a collection of Snakemake rules.

 Most commonly, rules consist of a name, input files, output files, and a shell command to generate the output from the input.

 Example Snakemake pipeline: